 Field Description Audit level This numeric value dictates the Audit level that must be passed before a developing change package can be Frozen.
 If the Audit Level is made more restrictive after a package is frozen, packages with audit return codes that do not comply with the new Audit Level setting must be reverted, corrected and re-frozen, before they can be approved.
 0 Audit is recommended but entirely optional.
-Audit is required, but any return code (except ABEND) is acceptable.
+1 Audit is required, but any return code (except ABEND) is acceptable.
 This means that any out-of-sync condition is permitted.
 This is the default option.
 2 Audit is required and the return code must not exceed 12, which implies that there are "out-of-synch" situations within the staging libraries 3 Audit is required and the return code must not exceed 8, which implies that there are no "out-of-synch" situations within the staging libraries, but are "out-of-synch" situations with respect to the Baseline libraries 4 Audit is required and the return code must not exceed 4, which implies that there are no "out-of-synch" situations within the staging or Baseline libraries, but at least one module of a staging library is a "duplicate" of its Baseline counterpart.
 5 Audit is required and the return code must not exceed 0, which implies that there are no "out-of-synch" situations with either the staging or Baseline libraries, and no "duplicates" exist.
-Checkout enforcement rule This numeric value dictates the rule that must be passed before a component may be staged.
+Unplanned package audit This numeric value dictates the unplanned package Audit option.
+This option enforces if an unplanned package must be audited. option 0 Audit is recommended but entirely optional.
+Audit is required, but any return code (except abend) is acceptable.
+2 Audit is required and must pass based on the Audit level Checkout enforcement rule This numeric value dictates the rule that must be passed before a component may be staged.
 This rule allows the administrator to restrict who may stage components which are not first checked out from baseline.
 (Not for new components, but components that exist in the baseline).
 1 Any component may be staged regardless of whether it has been checked out to the package.
 ChangeMan ZMF will not check for the component's existence in the baseline libraries.
 2 Users attempting to stage a component that exists in baseline but has not been checked out must pass a security system ENTITY CHECK before the stage can proceed.
 The entity name is specified in the following field (Entity Check if Rule 2).
 Staging will not be allowed if the user does not pass the security check.
 3 Disallow anyone from staging a component which exists in the baseline library but has not been checked out to the package requesting the stage.
-Entity check if rule 2 If choice '2' is selected in the previous field ( Checkout Enforcement Rule ), enter the security system entity name that ChangeMan ZMF will check.
+Entity check if rule 2 If choice '2' is selected in the previous field (Checkout Enforcement Rule), enter the security system entity name that ChangeMan ZMF will check.
 Users whose TSO-ID has been associated with this entity will be allowed to stage components which have not been checked out to their package (but exist in the baseline).